joeyliang1024/Social-Media-Mining/README.md

 # SMM
+## Teammates
+王竣樺
+梁致銓
+曾繁斌
 ## Patent Crawler

 ## Data
 - You can find the complete data in this link: [link](https://drive.google.com/drive/folders/126X007qTLFmRhL6Fr0MCaCgDAZLMSM7F?usp=sharing)
 - We use the data `merge_data.sqlite`  for training.
 - The `merge_data.sqlite` should be put at `SMM` folder
-## Final Project: Predicting Patent
+## Final Project: Exploring Patent Trends in Taiwan with Event-based Graph Techniques
 ### Our Goal
 Our project focuses on developing a patent prediction model specifically for forecasting Taiwan's future pate nt trends.
 Utilizing Event-based Graph techniques, this model analyzes historical patent data to identify emerging trends and patterns.